Renzo de' Vidovich: Biography

 Six Italians died during the fighting and there were a total of 153 wounded.
 The following year there was the reunification of Trieste to Italy.
-According with a de' Vidovic proposal, supported by the Lega nazionale di Trieste, the Government Berlusconi II awarded the National civil gold medal to the dead fighters specifying that were decisive for the return of Trieste to its motherland.
+According with a de' Vidovic proposal, supported by the Lega nazionale di Trieste, the Government Berlusconi II awarded the National civil gold medal to the dead fighters specifying that they were decisive in the return of Trieste to its motherland.

-While he was student at University of Trieste, de' Vidovich was editor of the newspaper La zona franca ("The Free Zone") which will result decisive for the creation of a national economic free zone of Trieste.
+While he was student at University of Trieste, de' Vidovich was editor of the newspaper La zona franca ("The Free Zone") which will decisively result in the creation of a national economic free zone of Trieste.
 In 1968 he became secretary of the national labor union Cisnal, today Unione Generale Lavoro (UGL), in Trieste.

 He founded and directed La Città, an information magazine.
 Member of the municipal council of Trieste for more than ten years, he was also elected as city councilor in the town of Duino-Aurisina where he fought for the touristic development of Sistiana.

 In 1972 de' Vidovich was elected to the Italian Chamber of Deputies for the Trieste electoral district, and was appointed secretary of the parliamentary group of the post-fascist Italian Social Movement.

 He was also mayor of the Free Comune of Zara in Exile.